catherinemoresco/PDFProject/README.md

 Alberto and Christian will being doing front-end work (and Catherine will work with them on the fine-looking front-end design).

-Megan and Catherine will be working on image processing.
+Megan and Catherine will be working on image processing and image processing testing.

 Alberto will also be working on server-side operations.